boxkite-ml/boxkite/docs/tutorials/kubeflow-mlflow.md

 ## Easy Test Drive

 **Note: the test drive doesn't work in Safari yet.
-Please use Chrome or Firefox for now!**
+Please use Chrome or Firefox for now!
+Also please note it won't work in Private/Incognito windows.**

 Use the following test drive to launch a temporary Kubernetes cluster with the tutorial running in it: